This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 to one or more active replicas, which serve live traffic, thereby allowing you to horizontally scale your database

-by adding more replicas.
 Note that with a relational database, these are read replicas, which can handle read

-of software that have vastly more reads than writes.
+from the primary database, which is especially helpful for the many types of software that have vastly more reads than

 Partitioning

-Whereas replication is copying the same data to multiple servers, partitioning (AKA sharding) is copying
+Whereas replication is copying the same data to multiple servers, partitioning (aka sharding) is copying

-goal of partitioning is to divide your data set deterministically between n servers so that each one only has to
+goal of partitioning is to divide your data set deterministically between n servers so that each one has to

 Partitioning effectively turns a single-node database into a distributed system, which helps with availability and

-blog post, but for now I’ll list just a few examples.
+scalability, but it comes at a cost.
+We’ll dive into distributed systems challenges later in Section 9.8.3, but for now I’ll list just a few examples.
 With partitioning, you lose the ability to use

-auto-incrementing sequences, queries across data in different partitions, and foreign key constraints across data in
+auto-incrementing sequences, queries across data in different partitions, and foreign-key constraints across data in

 Use replication and partitioning to make relational databases more scalable and highly available.